How to avoid Botched Tummy Surgery and needing a Revision Tummy Tuck

 The procedure was performed at a qualified, Australian private hospital in a theatre setting.
 Further, the patient was overseen by an experienced team of nursing staff and an anaesthetist and was given a general anaesthetic.

-Finally, the patient stayed overnight in hospital, for several nights, for observation during the early recovery stages.
+Finally, the patient stayed overnight in the hospital, for several nights, for observation during the early recovery stages.

 The Right Time of Life for Tummy Tuck

 Patients seeking tummy tuck procedures should be able to take adequate time off work to heal properly.
 Further, they need good support from family and friends during recovery.
 The patient needs to be in a good state of mind, as well as prepared for surgery and knows what to expect.

 The Right Plastic Surgeon for Tummy Tuck Surgery

 Both patient and surgeon need to communicate openly, honestly and with mutual respect.
 The plastic surgeon should be empathetic, respectful, and supportive throughout the process.
 Further, the surgeon should custom plan and perform the surgery for the individual patient based on extensive measurements, and health and medical histories.